Archive

 There is a very simple technique for creating software that has a low defect density, don’t try too hard to look for defects.
 There are two reasons why I think this has happened with the climate model software:

 1. Three of the non-climate systems compared against were the Apache HTTP demon, the VTK visulalization toolkit and the Eclipse project.
-These are all wide used projects with many thousands of users, millions for Apache; this volume of usage corresponds to a huge amount of testing and it is no wonder that so many faults have been reported.
-Each climate model tends to be used by one site, a tiny amount of testing and it is not surprising that few faults have been reported.
+These are all widely used projects with many thousands of users, millions for Apache; this volume of usage corresponds to a huge amount of testing, and it is no wonder that so many faults have been reported.
+Each climate model tends to be used by one site, a tiny amount of testing, and it is not surprising that few faults have been reported.